| | |

 the mail servers at the now-obsolete Interland IP address I used

+to have.
 This would account for my current hosting provider's insistence

 that they're not doing any server-side filtering.
 As I've mentioned